Skip to content

 When Will AirPods Get the Update?

-The next version of iOS will be officially unveiled on Monday at the Worldwide Developers Conference (WWDC) at Apple’s headquarters in Cupertino.
-Typically, the company also presents software innovations for AirPods during the keynote at the start of the WWDC.
+iOS 26 was officially unveiled on Monday at the Worldwide Developers Conference (WWDC) at Apple’s headquarters in Cupertino.
+Shortly thereafter, the company made the first preview version of the operating system available to developers.
+Registered beta testers will also gain access later.

-Following the conference, developers and later registered beta testers will initially gain access to the pre-release version of iOS. iOS 26 will officially launch in the fall alongside the iPhone 17 series.
+iOS 26 will officially launch in the fall alongside the iPhone 17 series.
 Whether all the features mentioned above will be ready at launch is still uncertain.
-Some of them might only appear in further updates for iOS 26 between fall 2025 and spring 2026.
+Some may only appear in further updates for iOS 26 between fall 2025 and spring 2026.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.